BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_02.md

 1. The first column is the index which lists the names of the models taken from the keys of the dictionary passed to `az.compare(.)`.

-2.  `rank`: The ranking on the models starting from 0 (the model with the highest predictive accuracy) to the number of models.
+2.  `rank`: The ranking of the models starting from 0 (the model with the highest predictive accuracy) to the number of models.

 3.  `loo`: The list of ELPD values.
 The DataFrame is always sorted from best ELPD to worst.

-4.  `p_loo`: The list values for the penalization term.
+4.  `p_loo`: The list of values for the penalization term.
 We can roughly think of this value as the estimated effective number of parameters (but do not take that too seriously).
-This value can be lower than the actual number of parameters in model that *has more structure* like hierarchical models or can be much higher than the actual number when the model has very weak predictive capability and may indicate a severe model misspecification.
+This value can be lower than the actual number of parameters in a model that *has more structure* like a hierarchical model or can be much higher than the actual number when the model has very weak predictive capability and may indicate a severe model misspecification.